 It could be that…

 - Your business is going incredibly well, but you feel lonely and ashamed because you don’t have a life partner.
-Or maybe you recently fell in love, but he was married.
-It happens sometimes.
+Or maybe you continue to pick the wrong one and always end up hurt and alone.

 - You have a terrific family but you’ve lost yourself in being the wonderful wife and caring mother.
 You no longer know who you are or what you wish for outside of their lives.

-- You’ve boldly quit your job and have put everything on the line to pursue that creative start up, and it’s just not getting off the ground.
-You’re starting to seriously doubt yourself, your choices and your capabilities.
+- You’ve boldly quit your job and have put everything on the line to pursue your creative passion, but it’s just not getting off the ground.
+Self-doubt is seeping in.

-- You’ve taken care of your health all your life, but for some reason your body doesn’t want to conceive a baby, or your chronic health issues simply will not go away.
+- You’ve taken care of your health all your life, but your chronic health issues simply will not go away.

-- You’ve done everything right, you’ve followed the plan with your career, friends, partnership and financial choices, yet that deep hole still exists.
-Life has become gray.
+- •You’ve done everything right, you’ve followed the plan with your career, friends, partnership and financial choices, yet that deep hole still exists.
+You're sure you're failing somehow.